TaufiqHassan/ggen/README.md

 ## ggen

 Generate grids and remap to SE at any resolution.
+Produces grid files, scrip files, map files and reampped file.

 ### Usage